renohara23/Ren_BlueStampPortfolio/index.md

 # Lie/Nervousness Detector
-At BlueStamp I decided to create a lie/nervousness detector.
-This device uses GSR (galvanic skin response) values, which measures the electrical skin conductivity of an individual's skin.
-Additionally, it uses a heartratemonitor that meausres beats per minute, to see if there is a spike in an individual's emotions.
-The lie/nervousness detector identifies the truth by creating a threshold by combining the total score of the "spikes" in GSR and BPM.
-Using the baseline, if an individal's GSR value goes bove the threshold then it likely means that they are lying.
+At BlueStamp, I decided to create a lie/nervousness detector.
+This device uses GSR (galvanic skin response) values, which measure the electrical skin conductivity of an individual's skin.
+Additionally, it uses a heart rate monitor that measures beats per minute to see if there is a spike in an individual's emotions.
+The lie/nervousness detector identifies the truth by creating a threshold by making a total score of the "spikes" in GSR and BPM.
+Using the baseline, if an individual's GSR value goes above the threshold, then it likely means that they are lying.

 <!--Replace this text with a brief description (2-3 sentences) of your project.
 This description should draw the reader in and make them interested in what you've built.
 You can include what the biggest challenges, takeaways, and triumphs from completing the project were.
 As you complete your portfolio, remember your audience is less familiar than you are with all that your project entails!
 For my project, I decided to make a lie/nervousness detector.
 The lie/nervousness detector uses -->